Phillips man summonsed after several dogs kill a small dog and attack people trying to help it

-Sheriff Scott Nichols said that around 4:19 p.m.
-Saturday, two Franklin County deputies responded to a complaint that a couple was attacked by a pack of dogs on Park Street in Phillips.
+Sheriff Scott Nichols Sr. said two Franklin County deputies responded about 4:19 p.m.
+Saturday to a complaint that a couple was attacked by a pack of dogs on Park Street in Phillips.

 “It was discovered that the couple tried to rescue a small dog being attacked by the pack as they were driving on Park Street,” Nichols said.
 “They exited their vehicle to save the small dog when three of the attacking dogs attacked them, causing several injuries to their legs and hands.”